caligin/jdk-makefile/README.md

 This does not rely on update-java-alternatives and .jinfo files but installs all tools as a slave alternative of java instead.

 Please note that if you already have a jdk package installed that sets them all as master installation will break.
 Sorry but as now I have no idea about how to handle this other than removing all other jdks before installing (that is my goal anyway...).
-If you have suggestions, open a ticket!
+If you have suggestions (or think I'm dead wrong about how packaging and alternatives should be handled), open a ticket!

 Requirements
 =